RadostW/europe-elections/data/poland/README.md

 TERYT codes that can cause problems:
 3299, 2299 - ships registered in respective voivodships.
 1499 - voters in foreign lands, counted as part of Warsaw.
+1498 - ships, taken together, counted as part of Warsaw.
 1431 - old code for Warsaw.
 0263 - old code for Wałbrzych.